flucoma/learn-website/README.md

 <MyAmazingWidget /> <-- this is defined inside the script tag and imported
 ```

-In the `scripts` folder you will find a file called `extract_structure.py`.
+In the `scripts` folder you will find a file called `preprocess.js`.
 This will parse the `.svx` pages and return some JSON data that is then stored in the `static` folder of this website.
-This is used to programatically generate the pages, links, tags and some content.
+This is used to programatically generate the pages, links, tags, related content references and a database for fuzzy searching.